lief-project/LIEF/doc/sphinx/formats/pe/modifications/exports.rst

         pe.header().add_characteristic(lief::pe::headers::Characteristics::DLL);
         pe.optional_header().set_addressof_entrypoint(0);

-Then, we can start creating and filling a new Export Table:
+Then, we can start creating and populating a new export table:

 .. tabs::